About South Sudan

-Livelihoods have been heavily impacted by the conflict and economic decline, livestock has been looted or killed and crops destroyed or planting suspended.
+The conflict has put more than 6 million people in emergency or crisis levels of food insecurity – which means they lack sufficient access to nutritious food.
+Livelihoods have been heavily impacted by the conflict and subsequent economic decline.
+Livestock has been looted or killed, and crops destroyed or their planting delayed.

-South Sudan is among the world’s neediest places and Tearfund are committed to following Jesus where the need is greatest in this struggling infant nation.
+South Sudan is among the world’s neediest places and Tearfund is committed to working in this struggling infant nation.